firoj0/github-action/docs/EXAMPLES.md

 - also be capable of running on `windows-latest`
 - and on `macos-latest`
 - not generate any GitHub deprecation notices
+- not generate any deprecation notices when built e.g. `npm ci`
+- not generate any vulnerability warnings e.g. `npm audit`

 ### Optional components